Skip to main content

 • Support for switching between Klipper and RRF systems

-• Support for USB printing, power-off resumption printing, and serial screen
+• Support for USB printing, power-off resuming printing, and serial screen

 • Support for automatic firmware burning on boot (fly-c8, fly-geminiv3)